arthi2900/app1/docs/prd.md

 ## 8. Question Paper History Module

-### 8.1 Question Paper History Overview\n- Purpose: Provide comprehensive tracking and management of all question papers created by teachers
+### 8.1 Question Paper History Overview
+- Purpose: Provide comprehensive tracking and management of all question papers created by teachers
 - Access:\n  - Teachers can view only their own question paper history
   - Principal can view all question papers created by teachers in their school
 - Key Features: